Regencell Bioscience Holdings Limited (RGC) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, May 12, 2026 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Regencell Bioscience Holdings Limited ("Regencell" or the "Company") (NASDAQ: RGC) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., May 15, 2026 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Regencell Bioscience Holdings Limited ("Regencell" or the "Company") (NASDAQ: RGC).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN REGENCELL BIOSCIENCE HOLDINGS LIMITED (RGC), CLICK HERE BEFORE JUNE 23, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN REGENCELL BIOSCIENCE HOLDINGS LIMITED (RGC), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE JUNE 23, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?